JLouhela/deck/README.md

 Findings during development, notes for the assessment
 - Peeking top and bottom requires size check or exceptions to allow well defined usage.
 Since requirements for Container specify size, I opt to follow stl way and undefined behavior when peeking empty container is by design.
+- Shuffling is an API design question: do we want client to be able to specify the algorithm, or not?
+If not, seed is sufficient and deck can maintain the random number generator.
+I added both, but depending on the use case this may not be required.